 What do you think the connection is between autism and courage?

 To my mind, it’s stigma that binds the two.
 Let me explain.
-Due to people’s continued lack of understanding of what autism is and isn’t, stigma remains.
+Due to people’s current lack of understanding of what autism is and isn’t, stigma remains.
 People on the spectrum therefore continue to be confronted with subtle or obvious mistreatment, covert or overt prejudice, loneliness because of how they think, and being overlooked at work or socially.
-It takes a lot of courage (as well as mental and emotional energy) for the autistic person to continue to lean into this discomfort that is all too obvious to them.
+It takes a lot of courage (as well as mental and emotional energy) for an autistic person to continue to lean into this discomfort that is all too obvious to them.
 They need stamina, grit and resilience to continue to persevere in the workplace and in daily life.
 To stand up for themselves.
 To make themselves heard and to demonstrate, they are the better suited person for the job – even if some minor workplace accommodations need to be made.

 Don’t get me wrong, this has not been my experience, but I’ve been doing a lot of reading of articles and posts on Linked In lately and the stories I read are sometimes heartbreaking.
 People wanting to self-harm because of continued mistreatment by management, for example.

-In all honesty though, I remain uncomfortable with the autism label because I’m fully functioning and don’t have a disability.
+In all honesty though, I remain uncomfortable with the autism label because I function very well and don’t have a disability.
 I have sensory and auditory issues and need to have some simple accommodations for this but otherwise I’m fine.
 I have communication quirks (don’t we all), am honest and direct at times.
 Anxiety creeps in at inopportune times (even when there’s nothing to be anxious about).
 I’m an introvert who thinks and processes information differently and who prefers the company of few people when socialising.
 I’ve had to deal with gut/digestive issues ever since I was born and as I’ve gotten older, immune and detoxification issues are becoming something on my radar.
 Most of what I have under the autistic label is invisible.

 Over the last two years, my research has raised a few questions.